How to Use AI Coding Agents Effectively

 Use the Smartest Models

-Smarter models are almost always better, for every task.
+For non-trivial engineering work, smarter models are usually worth it.
 This is counterintuitive because people assume a “simple” task doesn’t need a frontier model.
-But smarter models find more efficient solutions, make fewer wrong turns, and are less likely to spiral into an unrecoverable state.
-They use fewer tokens to get to the right answer because they don’t waste cycles on bad approaches.
+But stronger models find more efficient solutions, make fewer wrong turns, and are less likely to spiral into an unrecoverable state.

-I only use the smartest models available at the highest reasoning effort.
-Even though they cost more per token, I end up spending less overall: less time, fewer tokens, fewer CI cycles, fewer sessions thrown away to context corruption.
+I use the smartest models available for work where mistakes are expensive.
+Even though they cost more per token, I often spend less overall: less time, fewer tokens, fewer CI cycles, fewer sessions thrown away to polluted context.

 Don’t optimize for token cost when the bottleneck is your time.
 A $0.50 prompt that gets it right in one shot is cheaper than five $0.05 prompts that each need fixing.